Jean de Vivonne: Portuguese crisis

 In October, during an audience with Philip in Lisbon, Saint-Gouard assured the Spanish king that Henri was sincerely opposed to Alençon's Dutch enterprise, but had no way of containing the prince.
 He suggested it might be prudent for the Spanish king to offer one of his daughters to Alençon to calm his passions.
 He further informed Philip that Henri could not militarily confront his brother.
 Alençon was his heir in the absence of a child.
 That same month, Idiáquez reminded Saint-Gouard how patient Philip had been the French crown.
 Philip hoped that Henri would employ the appropriate remedies to the situation so that in future his subjects did not interfere with the public peace as rebels.

 Idiáquez spoke with Saint-Gouard again in November.
 He informed the ambassador that Philip had sent a representative to the French court to resolve the situation of the treatment of the French in Portugal.
 This was an indirect way of explaining to Saint-Gouard he was not needed in Lisbon.
-The ambassador warned the secretario against ministers whose pride deluded them into believing the power of their prince was eternal.
+The ambassador warned the secretary against ministers whose pride deluded them into believing the power of their prince was eternal.
 He competed with the Spanish over the nomination of a consul in Portugal to represent French interests, strongly representing Henri's choice (Melchior de Rieux) against the choices of the Spanish, who were favourable to their position.
 He was unable to get his choice of consul accepted.

 After five months in Portugal, and with it being made clear to him that he was unwelcome, he resolved to return to Madrid.
 Funds were granted to him on route to the capital while he was in Sevilla by his sécretaire Longlée.
 This came as a great boon to him as he feared that he might even be imprisoned over his debts at this time.
 Saint-Gouard was little interested in waiting in Madrid for his successor to arrive, or alternatively for Philip to return.
 He thus undertook the sale of his furniture in Saintonge, which allowed him to finance a return to Portugal.
 He was even obligated to mortgage some of lands in Saintonge.

 The Portuguese crisis had been a further catalyst for the deterioration of Franco-Spanish relations.
-At this time, a French military expedition to the Açores that was being organised under the command of the colonel-general Strozzi (son of the maréchal with whom Saint-Gouard had travelled to Malta in 1565) set sail.
+At this time, a French military expedition to the Azores that was being organised under the command of the colonel-general Strozzi (son of the maréchal with whom Saint-Gouard had travelled to Malta in 1565) set sail.
 Propositioned by a prospective spy in April, he paid the man 700 écus for his services.